 Some people believe that self-confidence can be built with affirmations and positive thinking.
 There’s some truth in this, but it’s just as important to build self-confidence by setting and achieving goals―thereby building competence.
 Without this underlying competence, you don’t have self-confidence: you have shallow over-confidence, with all of the issues, upset and failure that this brings.

-Are you looking to work with trained coach to help guide you through self-examination to build your confidence?
+What’s stopping you?
+Are you looking to work with a trained coach to help guide you through self-examination to build your confidence?
 I’d love to work with you.
 Schedule a free exploratory call here.